pcwalton/offset-allocator/README.md

 about a contiguous block of memory of a specific size.
 That size need not be in
 bytes: this is especially useful when allocating inside a buffer of fixed-size structures.
-For example, if using this allocator to divide up a GPU index buffer object, one want to treat the units of allocation as 32-bit floats.
+For example, if using this allocator to divide up a GPU index buffer object, one might want to treat the units of allocation as 32-bit floats.

 From [the original README]: